 Boone says the curriculum concentration within the WHPM program combines insight into a preventative care business with an understanding of the role fitness centers play in the continuum of care.

-“Nebraska Methodist College is the only university I know of addressing this specific market niche,” he says.
+“Nebraska Methodist College is the only college I know of addressing this specific market niche,” he says.
 “We applaud them for that.”

 Normally, to be eligible to sit for the CFFD exam, candidates must have a minimum of three years of experience in a management/leadership position, with a bachelor’s degree or higher in a fitness- or business-related field, or five years of experience in a management/leadership position with a minimum of an associate’s degree.